ichard26/ichard26.github.io/content/blog/2026/pip-contract-development.md

 - Use real virtual environments to isolate build subprocesses
 - Removing the crusty old legacy resolver (finally!)
 - Improved error reporting and UX
-- Creating a proposal for configuring index priority
+- Creating a proposal for configuring index priority for pip
 - General pip development and maintenance

 However, I retain significant freedom and flexibility to use the paid time to work on